prodigy413/docs/github-actions.md

 $ ./config.sh --url https://github.com/prodigy413/docs --token ADFGQYWFBH5HKSBFXRNFBATBWXZRM# Last step, run it!
 $ ./run.sh

+# Run as a service
+sudo ./svc.sh install

 # Use this YAML in your workflow file for each job
 runs-on: self-hosted
 ~~~